roobert/variable-updater/README.md

 ## About

-Update BitBucket pipeline variables with values from vault
+Update BitBucket pipeline variables with values from Vault